by Stephanie Greunke, R.D. and Whole Mamas Program Director, sharing eight of her favorite books to read before getting pregnant.

 I remember having FOMO when I was trying to conceive.
 I was afraid of “missing out” on important information if I didn’t buy ALL the books on preparing my body for baby.

-This was one of the many reasons Melissa and I decided to create the Healthy Mama, Happy Baby program.
+This was one of the many reasons Melissa and I decided to create the Whole Mamas Pregnancy Program.
 We wanted to offer women a safe place to educate themselves without feeling overwhelmed.
 We wanted to provide facts and allow moms to make their own decision.
 Because when it comes to all things motherhood, you know what’s best for you.
-Our HMHB program offers short videos, helpful handouts, and our go-to resources for exploring each of the topics in more detail.
+Our program offers short videos, helpful handouts, and our go-to resources for exploring each of the topics in more detail.
 We answer your questions about supplements, common concerns during pregnancy like morning sickness and heartburn, what discussions to have with your partner prior to conceiving, how to get your baby in an optimal position for birth, and so much more!
+Click to preview a section of our program!

-If you’d like to expand your knowledge on certain topics regarding preconception, infertility, or pregnancy loss here are a few great book options myself and women in our HMHB community have found helpful.
-Grab a cup of broth, a cozy blanket, and let Amazon deliver some brain candy and emotional support.
+If you’d like to expand your knowledge on certain topics regarding preconception, infertility, or pregnancy loss here are a few great book options myself and women in our pregnancy program community have found helpful.
+Grab a cup of broth, a cozy blanket, and let Amazon deliver some brain candy and emotional support in the form of books to read before getting pregnant.

 How to Conceive Naturally: And Have a Healthy Pregnancy after 30